 The WAITER looks in amazement; suddenly his white jacket is sprayed and stained with blood.

-SOLLOZZO seems in a perpetual fall to the floor; through he seems to hang in space suspended.
+SOLLOZZO seems in a perpetual fall to the floor; though he seems to hang in space suspended.

-MICHAEL PIVOTS, AND LOOKS:
+MICHAEL pivots, and looks:

 There is McCLUSKEY, frozen, the fork with a piece of veal suspended in air before his gaping mouth.